Volvo B10L: United Kingdom

-Customers
+Operators

 The largest operators of Volvo B10L buses in the United Kingdom were Travel West Midlands and Travel Dundee, who ordered over 100 conventional diesel-powered chassis with Wright Liberator bodywork in 1996.
-Travel West Midlands also ordedered 14 CNG-powered buses with Alexander Ultra bodies in 1997; the CNG Ultras were later converted to run on conventional diesel.
+Travel West Midlands also ordered 14 CNG-powered buses with Alexander Ultra bodies in 1997; the CNG Ultras were later converted to run on conventional diesel.

 The second largest operator of B10Ls Translink, who purchased sixty B10Ls with Alexander Ultra bodies in 1995.
 Fifty of these were allocated to Citybus, while ten were allocated to Ulsterbus services in Derry.
 Two ex-demonstrator Ultras were also acquired.

 The FirstGroup were a notable operator of the Volvo B10L.
 First Glasgow ordered ten B10Ls with Wright Liberator bodywork, while five similar B10Ls were ordered by GM Buses North in 1995 for operation on Superbus routes between Wigan and Leigh.
 These were delivered in 1996, by which time GM Buses North had become First Greater Manchester.
 First Northampton, meanwhile, ordered nine B10Ls with Alexander Ultra bodies.
 Six of these were CNG-fuelled, while the remaining three were powered by conventional diesel.

 Other customers included CMT Buses, who purchased 10 Wrights, and Timeline of Wigan, who purchased 6 Ultras with grant funding from Greater Manchester PTE.
 Four Alexander Ultra-bodied B10L demonstrators were produced, with the first Ultra-bodied B10L produced being delivered to Mainline Buses in 1994.
 Mainline did not order any further examples and quickly disposed of the demonstrator.